andrewscouten/Ulone/obsidian/(2) Campaign/1-Entities/Aikons/Tsuchigomo.md

 ---
 > [!info] The Earthshaker

-Largest of the [[Akion]], made of a lot of stone...
+Largest of the [[Aikon]], made of a lot of stone...
 Does not have a lot of magical power, just punches...
 Currently the ruler of [[Ikcho]]